FOREX-Yen hits 24-year low, 140 level beckons as hike bets buoy dollar

 Markets have priced in about a 40% chance the ECB will increase rates by 75 basis points next week 0#ECBWATCH, even as risks of a painful recession rise along with gas prices.

-"The high inflation and gas supply are still major issues in both the eurozone and the UK, and I think it's going to keep downward pressure on both those currencies," said Joseph Capurso, head of international economics at Commonwealth Bank of Australia.
+"The high inflation and (the) gas supply are still major issues in both the euro zone and the UK, and I think it's going to keep downward pressure on both those currencies," said Joseph Capurso, head of international economics at Commonwealth Bank of Australia.

 "I can see the euro going back below parity again quite soon."

-The U.S. dollar index =USD, which measures the greenback against a basket of currencies, was up 0.12% to 108.99 in early Asia trade, not far off its two-decade high of 109.48 hit on Monday.
+The U.S. dollar index =USD, which measures the greenback against a basket of currencies, was up 0.14% at 109.02, not far off its two-decade high of 109.48 hit on Monday.

 "The U.S. dollar has a bit more upside, partly because we think the market is underestimating how high the Federal Reserve could take the funds rate," said CBA's Capurso.

 Yields on U.S. Treasuries rose accordingly.
-The two-year Treasury yields US2YT=RR were up at 3.516%, the highest since late 2007, while expectations for the peak in the Fed funds rate crept closer to 4%.
+The two-year Treasury yield US2YT=RRhit a peak of 3.516%, the highest since late 2007, while expectations for the peak in the Fed funds rate crept closer to 4%.
 FEDWATCH

 World FX rateshttps://tmsnrt.rs/2RBWI5E